Horses Painting | Exclusive Works | Alessio Cacciatore

 In the living room: the assertive visual signature

-In the adult bedroom: a peaceful presence
+In the adult bedroom: a serene presence

 In a rider's or equestrian enthusiast's office